I was awakened by the sound of someone screaming.

 Find what works for you, and do it.
 Surround yourself with positive and caring people who are mentally, physically, emotionally, and spiritually healthy.
 Create a support network.
 Fill your phone with the phone numbers of those on whom you can call when you’re struggling– even if it’s two in the morning.
 Practice intentional and consistent self-care that includes healthy coping skills and positive outlets.
 It’s not enough to just NOT use drugs and alcohol, but it’s important to figure out what to replace them with.
 For me, that includes things like music, writing, art, exercise, hiking, serving others, laughter, meeting new people, and experiencing new things.
 Find your recipe for success and then make a point to put those pieces in place every single day.

-November 29th, 2023 marked 12 years of personal recovery for me.
+November 29th, 2023 marked 12 years of personal recovery for me, thanks to the grace of Jesus Christ and the incredible support shown to me by those around me.
 I’m grateful to even be alive and amazed at the wonderful opportunities I’ve been given.
 Every morning when I wake up, I give thanks for the tremendous amount of grace I’ve been shown.
 I’m astounded at how much my life has managed to change for the better in that short amount of time.

 In June of 2022, I resigned from notMYkid.
 I will forever be grateful for the opportunities the organization gave me, the wonderful people I had the chance to work with, the memories I made along the way, and the fact I got to see so many lives saved and changed for the better.
 However, I know my work in the field is not done.

-I am currently in the process of putting the pieces in place to form my own LLC with a focus on mental and behavioral health education for adults, peer support for those in recovery or wanting to be in recovery, and family support for those looking to help addicted loved ones.
-This will include presentations, a whole new website, a blog, videos, articles, inspirational and educational content, and perhaps even a book.
-Meanwhile, I am still speaking publicly when I’m able to, sharing my story of addiction and recovery to help others.
-I am also doing peer support for those in recovery, as well as family support for families with addicted loved ones or with loved ones newly in recovery.
+In March 2024, Silverladder became an LLC with a focus on mental and behavioral health education, peer support for those in recovery or wanting to be in recovery, and family support for those looking to help addicted loved ones.
+This includes presentations, blog posts, videos, inspirational and educational content, and eventually a podcast.
+I am still speaking publicly, sharing my story of addiction and recovery to help others.

 A big part of the reason I left nMk was to spend as much time as I had remaining with my parents.
 Not long after I resigned, my dad was diagnosed with stage four cancer.
 I made him and my mom a priority and a focal point in my life, helping with his care.
 That included driving him to and from the hospital, doctor’s appointments, the store, etc. When cancer limited what he was able to do physically, I became his hands and feet to help him complete projects he wanted done, yard work, repairs, renovations, etc. I wanted to return as much autonomy, free will, and control, to someone whose life undoubtedly felt very out of control.